JnyJny/SimpleCPU/docs/README.md

   processes should end at that time.
 - The user program cannot access system memory (exits with error message).

 ### Memory
 - It will consist of 2000 integer entries:
   - 0-999 for the user program
   - 1000-1999 for system code.
-- It will support two operations:
+- It will support two operations; read and write:
   - `read(address)` returns the value at the address
   - `write(address, data)` writes the data to the address
 - Memory will read an input file containing a program into its array, before any CPU fetching begins.
 - Note that the memory is simply storage; it has no real logic beyond reading and writing.

 ### Timer